tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

   vt.decode_bytes(data, n_lines, timestamp)

 This method is an alternate interface to *decode()*, allowing to insert data from external sources, such as sliced data stored in a file.
-Thus the parameters as the attributes stored in *CaptureSlicedBuf*:
+Thus the discrete method parameters replace attributes otherwise stored in *CaptureSlicedBuf*:

 :data:
     Is a bytes-like object containing concatenated sliced data lines.
-Each line is a binary packed format "=LL56c", containing the service ID `VBI_SLICED_*`, the number of the (analog) line from where the line was captured, followed by 56 bytes of sliced data.
+Each line is a binary packed format "=LL56c", containing the service ID `VBI_SLICED_*`, the number of the (analog) line from where the line was captured, followed by 56 bytes slicer output data.

 :n_lines:
     Gives the number of valid lines in the sliced data buffer.
 The value